polyaxon/polyaxon/docs/integrations/data-on-gcs.md

 ---
 title: "Data on GCS"
+meta_title: "Google GCS"
-meta_description: "Using data on Google Cloud Storage GCS in your Polyaxon experiments and jobs."
-custom_excerpt: "Polyaxon allows users to connect to one or multiple buckets on Google Cloud Storage GCS to access data directly on you machine learning experiments."
+meta_description: "Using data on Google Cloud Storage GCS in your Polyaxon experiments and jobs.
+Polyaxon allows users to connect to one or multiple buckets on Google Cloud Storage GCS to access data directly on you machine learning experiments."
+custom_excerpt: "Google Cloud Storage is a RESTful online file storage web service for storing and accessing data on Google Cloud Platform infrastructure.
+The service combines the performance and scalability of Google's cloud with advanced security and sharing capabilities."
 image: "../../content/images/integrations/gcs.png"
 author:
   name: "Polyaxon"